oscar-lauth/autogit/README.md

 # autogit
 -autogit is a collection of functions that enhance the git command line experience
 -to use the functions in autogit, you can add the code to your .bashrc or .bash_profile
+-for some commands, you must generate a github api token and add it to the file
 ## Functions
 Here are some of the currently available autogit commands
 # Create